What is a V5C? Here’s everything you need to know about the log book

 It’s likely to remain a physical paper document for the foreseeable future as a special physical watermark helps prevent fraud.
 You can still register a change of ownership and change the address on the V5C document via the DVLA website, however.
 This is now the quickest way to update any relevant details compared to filling in the physical V5C, tearing it off and sending it by post to the DVLA.

-In this guide, we’ll take you through the new process of registering a change of vehicle keeper online and the old, paper-only method.
-We’ll also explain other uses for the V5C, like telling the DVLA you’ve moved house or your vehicle has been scrapped, as well as what you should do if your V5C is lost or damaged.
+Our guide will take you through how to register a change of vehicle keeper both online and the old-fashioned physical paper method.
+We’ll also tell you what other uses there are for your V5C, such as to tell the DVLA when you’ve moved house or scrapped your vehicle, and what to do if your V5C is lost or damaged.